 Fabric and Other Supplies

-- ¼ yard of 44″+ wide cotton fabric for the ruffle accent
+- ¼ yard of 44″+ wide quilting weight cotton for the ruffle accent

-NOTE: If doing multiple towels, using the same ribbon on all is a good way to bring them together into a coordinated set.
+NOTE: If making multiple towels, using the same ribbon on all is a good way to bring them together into a coordinated set.

 - All purpose thread to match fabric and ribbon